mondeja/pre-commit-po-hooks/README.md

 ### **`lreplace-extracted-comments`**

-Replaces a matching string at the beginning of the extracted comments.
+Replaces a matching string at the beginning of extracted comments.
-This can be used to remove the string "Translators: " introduced by Django (see more about this problem in [django-rosetta#245][django-rosetta-lstrip]).

 #### Parameters